sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 User's can apply filters to limit display of Workflows.
 Filter buttons are available at top of the window:

-- **Agents** offers filtering Workflows hodling Jobs that are assigned one or more selected Agents.
+- **Agents** offers filtering Workflows holding Jobs that are assigned one or more selected Agents.
 - **Synchronized** Workflows are deployed and are available with the Controller and Agents.
 - **Not Synchronized** Workflows are not deployed to Controller and Agents but are available from the inventory only.
 - **Suspended** Workflows are frozen, they accept Orders but will not allow Orders starting until Workflows will be resumed.